About the library

 - Ask for help 24/7 from our Ask a Librarian online chat service

-- Library staff can help you with some key academic study skills such as referencing, finding and evaluating, and academic reading and writing skills.
-You can access this help online, at help desks/through the chat service, or in workshops
+- Library staff can help you with some key academic study skills such as referencing, finding and evaluating information, and academic reading and writing skills.
+You can access support online, at help desks/through the chat service, or in workshops

-- Support for disabled students and student with specific learning difficulties - from assistive software to the reformatting of core texts
+- Support for disabled students and students with specific learning difficulties - from assistive software to the reformatting of core texts

 - a range of study spaces - silent, quiet, group